arpansharma7474/rn-braintree-one/README.md

 ```

 ## Why was this package created?
-This package wasc created due to unavailability of a reliable Braintree package for latest Android and iOS SDK package.
+This package was created due to unavailability of a reliable Braintree package for latest Android and iOS SDK's.
 Google Play Store rejected our Android app for using old Braintree SDK version (2).
-If you also face this issue ('Your app(s) are using an unsafe implementation of the HostnameVerifier interface'), you can use this package.
+If you also face this issue (`Your app(s) are using an unsafe implementation of the HostnameVerifier interface`), you can use this package.

 Please let us know of your comments and feedback.